EXPRESSCLUSTER/ScheduleMirroring/2nodeWinMd_X33.md

 1. If failover group is Online on Primary Server:
 	1. Stop the group.
 	1. Right click Schedule Mirroring target md resource and select "Details".
+	1. Confirm that Primary Server icon is GREEN and Secondary Server icon is GREEN or RED.
 	1. Click Primary Server icon and make it RED.
 (Data on this server will not be the latest.)
 	1. Click Execute and close.
 1. Right click Schedule Mirroring target md resource and select "Details".